vladfaust/tarantool.cr/README.md

 ## About

-[Tarantool](https://tarantool.io/) is a super-fast in-memory database.
+[Tarantool](https://tarantool.io/) is a super-fast NoSQL* in-memory database.
 [Crystal](https://crystal-lang.org/) is a super-fast compiled language.
 Take both.

+\* *It is planned to fully support SQL in version 2, which is currently in alpha*

 ## Benchmarks